Car Alarm Features, Part 2

 Inside siren and strobe light – This causes intense noise inside the vehicle where the thief is headed and the strobe light attracts attention.

-Scanning LED - This is a series of LED lights in a line that scan back and forth or in patterns.
-These come in different colors and can be added to your vehicle security system up front on the dash where it will have good visibility when someone looks into the vehicle thinking of breaking in.
-It basically advertises the fact that you have a car security system and indicates that the auto security system is armed.
+Scanning LED – This is a series of LED lights in a line that scan back and forth or in patterns.
+These come in different colors and can be added to your vehicle security system along with other optional car alarm features, up front on the dash where it will have good visibility when someone looks into the vehicle thinking of breaking in.
+It basically advertises the fact that you have a car security system and indicates that the security system is armed.
 In this way, it acts as a deterrent.
 Someone will think “lets break into the other car that doesn’t have a car alarm”.

-Backup battery - This allows for extra protection in case someone attempts to disarm the security system by discharging the car battery, like poking a hole in it from underneath the vehicle or through the front by removing a headlamp.
+Backup battery – This allows for extra protection in case someone attempts to disarm the security system by discharging the car battery, like poking a hole in the car battery from underneath the vehicle or through the front by removing a headlamp.
 The backup battery supplies power to the car alarm even when there is no power on the main car battery.

 Battery Backup Siren – This is a combination of a backup battery and a siren in the same chassis.
 The advantage of this is that whenever the car’s battery voltage drops too low indicating a discharging battery, the backup battery siren begins to sound automatically.